Christians should learn big words.

 We should learn certain biblical and theological words because they will help us love God more.
-They will help us appreciate the depths of what he?s done for us, in turn fueling our love for him and joy in him.
+They will help us appreciate the depths of what he has done for us, in turn fueling our love for him and joy in him.

-Take, for example, ?propitiation.?
-It?s one of the most important concepts in the New Testament.
+Take, for example, “propitiation.”
+It is one of the most important concepts in the New Testament.
 Why?

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth (RO 1.18).

 Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him (JN 3.36).

 God’s righteous anger is not simply against sin, but sinners.
 Here is our problem – how do we remove God’s wrath from ourselves and make him favorable toward us?
 All the good deeds in the world – giving to charity, going to church, praying – none of these things fend off God’s retribution that’s bearing down on us.

 For all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a PROPITIATION by his blood, to be received by faith?
 (RO 3.23-25).

 Propitiation is God’s action in removing sin that blocks our fellowship with him AND quenching his wrath, making him favorable, or “propitious” toward us.
 It would not have been enough merely to remove our sin.
 God also needed to remove his wrath in order for his face to shine upon us.